PacificCommunity/ofp-sam-amped/PIMPLE/introtext/introduction.md

 Note that this indicator is slightly different to comparing the average value of SB/SBF=0 to the TRP.
 If the average value of SB/SBF=0 over a range of years is close to the TRP it does not necessarily mean that SB/SBF=0 was close to the TRP during those years.
-For example, if SB/SBF=0 oscillated between 0.3 and 0.7 each year, the average value would be 0.5 but it would never have been very close to 0.5 in any year.
+For example, if SB/SBF=0 moved between 0.3 and 0.7 each year, the average value would be 0.5 but it would never have been very close to 0.5 in any year.

 ## Plot Types